Meet us at ShopTalk Europe, Booth L46

 4. What problem do you solve?

-Next, you can use free keyword research tools like Google Keyword Planner or paid ones like Semrush’s keyword magic tool to find similar terms and long-tail variations.
+You can then use free tools like Google Keyword Planner or paid ones like Ahrefs’ Keyword Explorer to find similar terms and long-tail variations.

 Spy on Competitors

-You don’t have to reinvent the wheel.
 Quick competitive analysis can help you find relevant keywords that already work well for similar businesses.
-Simply go to their top-performing pages in Ahrefs’ Site Explorer and check if there are any potential content gaps in your strategy:
+Simply go to their top-performing pages in Ahrefs’ Site Explorer and check if there are any potential keyword gaps in your strategy:

 Group Keywords Around a Parent Topic